5 to 7: Plot

-Brian Bloom, a struggling 24-year-old writer in New York City, meets a 33-year-old French woman named Arielle Pierpont.
-They feel powerfully attracted to one another.
+Brian Bloom, a struggling 24-year-old Jewish writer in New York City, meets Arielle Pierpont, a 33-year-old French former model, while she is smoking outside the St. Regis Hotel one Friday afternoon.
+As they strike up a conversation, Brian tells Arielle that he associates her name with Ariel from The Little Mermaid.
+They develop an instant connection and agree to meet again the following Friday.

-After their second meeting, Arielle reveals that she is married to a much older diplomat, Valéry, and they have two young children.
+After their first date, at the Guggenheim, Arielle reveals that she is married to a much older French diplomat, Valéry, and they have two young children.
 Arielle and Valéry have an agreement that each is permitted to have extramarital affairs as long as they are limited to the time between 5 and 7 p.m. on weeknights.
 Brian is perplexed at this information and tells Arielle that he cannot continue to see her, believing it to be unethical.
-She says that, should he change his mind, she will continue to smoke on Fridays at the same place they met.
+She says that, should he change his mind, she will continue to smoke on Fridays outside the St. Regis.

-After three weeks Brian decides to meet again with Arielle.
-She gives him a hotel key and in the evening at the hotel room they consummate their relationship.
+Three weeks later, Brian decides to meet again with Arielle.
+She gives him a hotel key and in the evening at the hotel room, they consummate their relationship.
 They begin to meet regularly at the same hotel room in the evenings.

 Valéry, who is aware of Brian's affair with Arielle, approaches him on the street and invites him to his house for dinner.
-There, Brian meets Arielle and Valéry's children and is introduced to Valéry's lover, 25-year-old editor Jane.
-Arielle later meets Brian's parents, Sam and Arlene.
-Upon learning that she is an older, married mother of two, Sam tells Brian that he disapproves of the relationship, while Arlene accepts that they love each other despite the circumstances.
+There, Brian meets Arielle and Valéry's children and is introduced to Valéry's mistress, 25-year-old editor Jane Hastings.
+Arielle later meets Brian's traditional Jewish parents, Sam and Arlene.
+Upon learning that Arielle is an older, married mother of two, Sam tells Brian that he disapproves of the relationship, while Arlene accepts that they love each other despite the circumstances.